Gaddi Aur Gaddari

 By Poonam I Kaushish

-In fact, between 1967 and 1983 there were 162 defections in Parliament and 2,700 in State Assemblies with 212 defectors being rewarded with Ministerial positions and 15 becoming Chief Ministers, according to a PRS Legislative Research.
-Several of them did so more than once, some of them even five times.
-One MLA was found to have defected five times to be a Minister for only five days.
+During 1967-1983 Parliament saw 162 defections and State Assemblies 2,700 with 212 defectors rewarded as Ministers and 15 became Chief Ministers, according to PRS Legislative Research.
+Several of them did so more than once, some even five times.
+One MLA defected five times to be a Minister for only five days.

 Alas, this kind of politricking is all encompassing.
-Whereby, once we peel off our netagan’s mask one comes face to face with the Aya Rams and Gaya Rams all rolled into one to fulfil their lust for power.
-Who make it abundantly clear that they have no strong single-Party preference and are willing to switch sides to the highest bidder.
-Their purchasing price governed by the law of diminishing returns.
-Elucidated by JMM Suraj Mandal in the Lok Sabha in 1993, “Paisa boriyoin mein atta hai….Do saandh ke beech ek bachra kya kare?”
+Whereby, once we peel off our netagan’s mask one comes face to face with Aya Rams and Gaya Rams all rolled into one to fulfill their lust for power and money, making it abundantly clear that they have no strong single-Party preference and are willing to switch sides to the highest bidder.
+Their purchasing price is governed by the law of diminishing returns.
+Elucidated by JMM’s Suraj Mandal in the Lok Sabha 1993, “Paisa boriyoin mein atta hai!”

-This is not all.
-Politicians girgit-like transfer their loyalties from one Party to another based on winnability.
-The modus operandi is simple: Paisa and satta bargains are struck, depending on the value of legislators, who switch sides, ferried in chartered planes to luxury resorts and guarded till a elected Government is toppled.
-All, with clinical precision devoid of any pretensions of ‘meeting of minds’, ideology, principles or personal fondness.
+More.
+Politicians girgit-like transfer loyalties from one Party to another based on winnability.
+The modus operandi: Paisa and satta bargains are struck, depending on the value of legislators, who switch sides.
+All, with clinical precision devoid of pretensions, of ‘meeting of minds’, ideology, principles or personal fondness.

 Patronage, opportunism and a share of the power pie is the glue that keeps the swarm of hoppers together with its new benefactors and makes incongruent Parties come together whereby poaching of legislators is extolled as smart political management: money for allurement, use of State machinery for intimidation etc are commended as resourcefulness.

-Succinctly, dubbed as survivors not defectors.
-Who are paraded as prized bulls and portrayed as safedi ki chamkan compared to their chor brethren who are unfit to rule, leave alone provide good and honest governance.
+Succinctly, these paper tigers who sell their political soul to the highest bidder in this political nautanki are dubbed as survivors not defectors.
+Paraded as prized bulls and portrayed as safedi ki chamkan compared to their chor brethren who are unfit to rule, leave alone provide good and honest governance.
 The winner can commit no sin; a defector crossing to the ruling camp stands cleansed of all guilt and criminality.

 Sure, one can quibble that elections are won by Parties not individuals.
 In this market model of democracy it is a misnomer to believe that Parties are governed by ideology.
 Instead, there is a tendency to capture the imagination of the people by creating a spectacle alongside money which makes the clogged, polluted and corrupt political mare go around.

-What next?
-Where do we go from here?
+In this immoral political desert and barren discourse, voters have to make tough calls.
 No longer can we merely shrug our shoulders and dismiss it as political kalyug.
-Time our polity desist from employing their individual meanness in the name of public good.
+Our polity must desist from employing their individual meanness in the name of public good.
 They need to re-think their priorities and desist from destructive mindlessness.
-And remember the adage: Nothing costs a nation more than cheap politicians!
-Gaddi and Gaddari must not go together. —— INFA
+The ‘Conduct of Politics’ necessitates reliability, integrity, credibility, conviction and courage.
+As nothing costs a nation more than cheap politicians! — INFA